ojarsbuddy/bbo/bbo directing messages.md

 💻💻💻 If you have an ipad or another apple product, you can adjust the auto-lock setting. 💻💻💻

 ### Retired announcements

+🎈🎈🎈Bonnie offers this delightful short musical about bridge!
+Copy and paste into your browser.🎈🎈🎈 <https://www.youtube.com/watch?v=56Ez7YgHioQ>

 🥄🥄🥄 Silver Linings Week - January 17th–23rd
 2x regular club points, 100% silver. 🥄🥄🥄